esimons30/civarchive-initial-analysis/README.md

 ## Data source

-This repository contains an initial analysis of a community-maintained CivArchive metadata SQLite snapshot.
+This repository contains an initial analysis of a community-maintained CivArchive-hosted CivitAI metadata SQLite snapshot.

 I obtained the underlying SQLite database (`CivArchive.sqlite`) from the **"Civ Archive"** Discord server (https://discord.gg/JDH32JuB).
 I downloaded it on **May 3, 2026** from a pinned post by **VioletViolence [CMFY]**.
-The metadata collection started on **May 8, 2025**, with periodic full scans of CivArchive over time.
 The database snapshot I used corresponds to the provider's update from **November 22, 2025**.

-According to VioletViolence, the SQLite database was built from repeated scans of the CivitAI public API, starting on May 8, 2025.
+According to VioletViolence, the SQLite database was built from repeated scans of the CivitAI public API, starting on **May 8, 2025**, with periodic full scans over time.
 The data is stored across model, version, and file tables.
 VioletViolence noted that their scraping used the CivitAI `/api/v1/models` endpoint with parameters such as `sort=Newest`, `period=AllTime`, and `nsfw=true`, with a delay between API calls.

-I did not run this scraping process myself; I used the shared SQLite snapshot from the CivArchive Discord.
+I did **not** run this scraping process myself.
+I used the shared SQLite snapshot from the CivArchive Discord and treated it as a local archival metadata snapshot.

-I did not directly crawl CivArchive or CivArchive myself.
-Based on the Discord discussion, large crawling to rebuild the full database appeared unnecessary, so I treated the SQLite file as a local archival metadata snapshot.
+I also checked platform provenance in the version-level `downloadUrl` field.
+Almost all versions point to `civitai.com`, so I describe the dataset as a CivArchive-hosted CivitAI metadata snapshot rather than a live CivitAI scrape.

 The large raw data export is stored separately here: https://drive.google.com/drive/folders/1dbwpX5MfXhaZu-B3Y5fefwjt7tsdntQE

+## Headline findings initial pass

+These findings are based on the broad metadata snapshot of **605,909 models**, not on a pre-filtered NSFW-only subset.
+This is useful because many foundations are dual-use and appear across both NSFW and non-NSFW/unknown categories.

+1. **Dual-use foundations are visible in the metadata**
+   Source: `summaries/17_base_model_overlap_nsfw_nonnsfw.csv`

+   Pony and Illustrious both appear in NSFW and non-NSFW/unknown models.
+Illustrious has 71,557 NSFW models and 136,698 non-NSFW/unknown models, while Pony has 51,936 NSFW models and 113,160 non-NSFW/unknown models.
+SD 1.5 is more heavily represented in the non-NSFW/unknown population.
+This supports treating these foundations as dual-use rather than NSFW-only.

+2. **Several smaller or newer foundations are more NSFW-skewed**
+   Source: `summaries/19_base_models_30plus_lora_derivatives.csv`

+   Among base models with at least 30 LoRA derivatives and at least 30 NSFW LoRA derivatives, some smaller or emerging foundations have a higher NSFW share than larger mainstream foundations.
+Examples include Wan Video 14B i2v 480p, Wan Video 2.2 I2V-A14B, Chroma, and Wan Video 2.2 T2V-A14B.
+These may be worth inspecting further as potentially high-NSFW-concentration foundation families.

+3. **Pony to Illustrious shift is visible at the broader metadata level**
+   Source: `summaries/20_foundation_shift_over_time.csv`

+   Monthly counts of NSFW LoRA models by foundation show Pony dominating earlier in the observation window, with Illustrious becoming more prominent later.
+This provides broader metadata-level support for the foundation-shift pattern.

+4. **The NSFW subset is extremely LoRA-heavy**
+   Sources: `summaries/16_checkpoint_vs_lora_by_category.csv`, `summaries/21_creator_concentration_nsfw_loras.csv`

+   141,890 of 149,098 NSFW models are LoRAs, or about 95.2%.
+Checkpoints account for only about 2.4% of the NSFW subset.
+The non-NSFW/unknown category is also LoRA-heavy at about 89.5%, but the NSFW subset is even more skewed toward LoRAs.

+   Creator-side concentration is also visible among NSFW LoRAs.
+The ranked creator table can be used to calculate concentration metrics such as top-k shares or a creator-side Gini coefficient.

+5. **`nsfwLevel` is multi-modal, not binary**
+   Sources: `summaries/06_nsfw_level_distribution.csv`, `summaries/07_nsfw_level_filter_check.csv`

+   Within `nsfw = 1`, level 60 dominates with 122,960 models, followed by level 28 with 19,013 models.
+A small set of models have `nsfw = 0` but non-trivial `nsfwLevel` values.
+These cases may be worth inspecting later as metadata-label edge cases or possible declared-vs-platform-side disagreement.

+## Methodological note: foundation-family vs. specific-checkpoint granularity

+The `base_model` field in this snapshot captures a **foundation-family level** value, such as `Illustrious`, `Pony`, or `SDXL 1.0`.
+It does not always identify specific checkpoint releases such as `WAI-NSFW-Illustrious-v140` or `CyberRealistic Pony`.

+Aggregates reported here therefore describe foundation-family associations rather than exact lineage or specific named child checkpoints.
+For finer-grained lineage analysis, additional resolution against fields such as `civitai_resources`, `parent_checkpoints`, gallery metadata, or external API mappings would be needed.

+A model can also have multiple versions with different `base_model` values.
+For this reason, base-model tables should be interpreted as **declared base-model associations**, not perfectly disjoint model categories.

 ## Database structure